Victim & Survivor

 For information regarding Sexually Violent Predators (SVP) click here

-Effective October 1, 2011, when an inmate has completed his/her sentence, he/she is released to either state supervised parole or county-level supervision also known as post-release community supervision.
+When an offender has completed his/her sentence, he/she is released to either state supervised parole or county-level supervision also known as post-release community supervision.
 The type of supervision is determined by the California Penal Code.
 The more serious and violent offenders and high-risk sex offenders are released to state parole and the non-serious, non-violent, and non-sex offenders are released to county-level supervision.

 Currently, the law requires that parolees be returned to the county that was the last legal residence of the offender prior to his or her incarceration.
 A parolee may be returned to another county if that would be in the best interests of the public.
 DAPO carefully reviews each case and makes such decisions on an individual basis.

-Offenders released from prison to state supervised parole are assigned a Parole Agent, in the community where the offender will be living.
+Offenders released from prison to state supervised parole are assigned a Parole Agent in the community where the offender will be living.
 CDCR parole offices are located throughout California.
 CDCR requires all parolees to follow conditions of parole, which may include such special conditions as no contact with the victim or victim's family or that the parolee may not be allowed within 35 miles of the victim's actual residence if the crime was a violent felony.
-Victims or witnesses may contact OVSRS to request special conditions of parole, which will be considered by DAPO prior to the inmate's release.
+Victims or witnesses may contact OVSRS or fill out a CDCR 1707 to request special conditions of parole, which will be considered by DAPO prior to the offender's release.